LOGO On the move...

 Everyday cycling, where the exercise leaves you a little puffed but not out of breath, is an effective and enjoyable form of aerobic exercise.
 This is the type of exercise that is most effective at promoting good health.
 Cycling reduces the risk of serious conditions such as heart disease, high blood pressure, obesity and the most common form of diabetes.

-Cycling can be part of a programme to lose weight because it burns the energy supplied by a chocolate bar in an hour (about 300 calories).
+If done at sufficient intensity it can burn the energy supplied by a chocolate bar in an hour (about 300 calories).
 A 15-minute bike ride to and from the shop, on most days of the week burns off the equivalent of 5kgs of fat in a year.

 Cycling can improve your mood